 We believe in engagement rather than divestment and that by doing so can effect change at companies.
 Our investment approach is not to divest or exclude entire sectors, however there may be specific instances when we will look to sell or not invest in some industries based on investment criteria, the investment time horizon and if there is limited scope for successful engagement.
-Using these criteria and due to the potential for stranded assets, we interpret this to cover pure coal and tar sands companies and will therefore not invest in these companies.
-Any companies excluded will be monitored with transition plans assessed for potential reinstatement.
+Using these criteria and due to the potential for stranded assets, we interpret this to cover public market companies with 70% of revenue derived from thermal pure coal and oiltar sands companies and will therefore not invest in these companies.
+For private markets a revenue threshold of 25% is in place, this is due to the illiquid nature of these investments.
+Any companies excluded will be monitored with business strategies and transition plans assessed for potential reinstatement.